awsdocs/amazon-emr-management-guide/doc_source/emr-studio-security-groups.md

 EMR Studio uses these security groups in addition to any security groups associated with an EMR cluster attached to a Workspace\.

 You must create these security groups when you use the AWS CLI to create a Studio\.

+**Note**
-You can customize your security groups with rules tailored to your environment, but you must include the rules noted on this page\.
+You can customize your security groups for EMR Studio with rules tailored to your environment, but you must include the rules noted on this page\.
+Your Workspace security group can't allow any inbound traffic, and the engine security group must allow inbound traffic from the Workspace security group\.

 **Use the Default EMR Studio Security Groups**